 - Usually lose about 75-80% of your excess weight

-- Dumping Syndrome mechanism helps patients avoid eating sugary foods
+- Dumping syndrome mechanism helps patients avoid eating sugary foods

-- As the result of the intestinal rerouting, the patient will react differently to sugar and will experience “dumping syndrome” (causing cramps, sweating, nausea, and vomiting) if they ingest more than 5 grams of sugar per serving of anything.
+- As a result of the intestinal rerouting, the patient will react differently to sugar and will experience “dumping syndrome” (causing cramps, sweating, nausea, and vomiting) if they ingest more than 5 grams of sugar per serving of anything.
 (This is good in a way as it decreases the likelihood the patient will ingest empty calories from sugary foods).